Lower Extremity Rehabilitation Symposium 2025

 Baptist Health Care is accredited by the Florida Medical Association to provide continuing medical education for physicians.

-Baptist Health Care designates this live activity for a maximum of (xx) hour in AMA PRA Category I creditTM.
+Baptist Health Care designates this live activity for a maximum of (15) hour in AMA PRA Category I creditTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nurses, Occupational Therapists, & Physical Therapists (Florida):